Movement is Medicine

 RELATED: Guide to strength training

-This is the easiest way to begin because you don’t need any equipment.
-Push-ups are a simple upper-body exercise and can be done on the floor in the usual way (from your toes) or modified, from your knees.
+Bodyweight exercises offer a simple way to begin—you don’t need any equipment!
+Push-ups are a classic upper-body exercise that can be done on the floor in the usual way (from your toes) or modified, from your knees.
 If the floor doesn’t appeal, you can lean and brace your hands against a wall or the edge of a countertop and do them that way.
 For your lower body, squats and lunges are simple, work the larger muscles in your body like glutes and quads, and require little space.
 If you’re just starting out, feel free to use a table, chair, or wall for extra balance.

 Doyle recommends a twice-weekly routine that involves eight to 12 repetitions for the upper-body exercises and 15 to 20 reps for the lower body.
 Increase your sets and reps gradually, week by week, as you get stronger.